marc-hughes/slumber/docs/options.rst

 Slumber assumes by default that all urls should end with a slash.
 If you do not want this behavior you can control it via the append_slash option which can be set by passing append_slash to the ``slumber.API`` kwargs.

+When creating a new object via POST, if a 201 result with a "Location" header is returned, Slumber will perform a GET request on the newly created object.
+You can disable this behavior via the follow_redirects option which can be set by passing follow_redirects to the ``slumber.API`` kwargs.